- Important First Note

 Your script should now look something like this, don't worry if it is a bit different.

-Run the code again and now when you press the button you should see that the script runs your code that you defined in the method you attached to the button.
+Run the code again and now when you press the button you should see that the script runs the code that you defined in the method you attached to the button.

 Open the designer back up and create a new MainWindow.
 Now create and position the 5 widgets described below: - Label (in Display Widgets): This label will be the widget we use to show the image - PushButton (in Buttons): This button will allow us to select the image to show in the Label - ListWidget (in Item Widgets): This will hold and display entries we add to it - LineEdit (in Input Widgets): This will allow us to enter what we want into the table - PushButton (in Buttons): This will add the item in the LineEdit to the table